Walkerville, Victoria: Geography and Features

 Limeburner's Walk is a track between Walkerville North and Walkerville South in Cape Liptrap Coastal Park with interpretive signage about the area's geology, mining history and a historic cemetery.
-The walk is currently closed due to landslips.
+The section of the walk from the cemetery to Walkerville South is currently closed due to landslips.

 Popular culture

 Alison Lester's children's book Magic Beach, was inspired by her childhood summers in the area.

 Walkerville by Weddings Parties Anything, from their 1996 album River'esque is written from the perspective of a resident of the town at the closure of limestone mining.